AI Toolset for Software Architects (Q1 2026)

 Closing Principles

 There is still no final or perfect AI toolset for software architects.
-Quarter by quarter, the practice comes down to three durable commitments:
+Quarter by quarter, the practice comes down to four durable commitments:

 • Continuous evolution: adopt, test, and retire tools as needs change.
 One quarter's frontier tool may be the next quarter's baseline — OpenAI Codex being a fresh example from this edition.